matsuhira/about/curriculum_vitae_en.md

 As the person in charge of IPv6 development promotion, expanded the range of work such as support for Internet communities such as IETF, WIDE project, Interop, JANOG, etc., actively promoted promotion, and expanded personal networks both inside and outside the company.
 * Promoting IPv6 development: Promoting the creation of IPv6 Fujitsu specifications, supporting Interop Tokyo, promoting participation in interconnection tests, contributing to technical magazine FUJITSU, promoting internal IPv6 network construction, in-house training instructor, promoting the introduction of JGN for routers, servers and supercomputers, etc. Support for his IPv6 support for products from other departments
 * Attended IETF standardization meetings, grasped standardization trends, hosted in-house reporting sessions, and sponsored the 54th IETF Yokohama Conference, the first in Asia.
-* In charge of operating his IPv6 reference code development project (KAME project) led by industry and academia led by the WIDE project
+* In charge of operating IPv6 reference code development project (KAME project) led by industry and academia led by the WIDE project
 * Examining extranet specifications, promoting router development, handling business negotiations (orders), system development, SE support
 * In addition, technical studies and specification formulation for L2TP, VoIP, VPN, WAP Forum, 3GPP ALL-IP, etc.

 [Accomplishments/Evaluation]
 *Published ``IPv6 Practical Network Construction Techniques'' by Ohmsha (planned and supervised writing), Korean translated version published
-*A letter of appreciation was presented to the president from the Next Generation Ultra High Speed Network Promotion Council (for his construction and operation of IPv6 services at JGN)
+*A letter of appreciation was presented to the president from the Next Generation Ultra High Speed Network Promotion Council (for construction and operation of IPv6 services at JGN)
 *Received the Director's Award for business promotion and business negotiation acquisition system development using Extranet.
 * Members of IPv6 Working Group, Internet Infrastructure Committee, Information and Communications Policy Subcommittee, Information and Communications Council, Ministry of Internal Affairs and Communications, contributed to the ``Second Interim Report on ``What Internet Policy Should Be in the 21st Century''''
 * Awarded the Minister of Internal Affairs and Communications Award for Companies Contributing to the Promotion of Information Technology in the KAME Project
-*Keio University presented Fujitsu with a letter of appreciation for his KAME project.
+*Keio University presented Fujitsu with a letter of appreciation for KAME project.
 * Received the President's Award for ``Success in developing the de facto standard for the next generation Internet protocol IPv6''

 #### April 1992 - March 1996: Fujitsu Laboratories  Optical Networking Systems Lab/Computer Network Systems Lab
-We established ourselves as an independent research group focused on TCP/IP, conducted research on early Internet technology, acquired knowledge and information that was not available within the company through self-study, and solidified the foundations of the Internet era.
+I established ourselves as an independent research group focused on TCP/IP, conducted research on early Internet technology, acquired knowledge and information that was not available within the company through self-study, and solidified the foundations of the Internet era.
 * TCP/IP investigation, investigation and organization of his Internet-related information, dissemination of information on web server
 * Information Processing Interoperability Technology Association (INTAP) Ultra-high-speed network and distributed processing technology trend survey working group member
 * DHCP, NAT technical research and specification review, Fujitsu router specification formulation, Fujitsu router specification creation procedure